civic-switchboard/civic-switchboard.github.io/_pages/2024-institutes-pittsburgh.md

 ---
 ### Workshop Dates
 April 18-19, 2024
-Workshop begins at 10am on April 18 and concludes at 2pm on April 19 April 18: Coffee available at 9:30 am, Institute from 10am - 4pm
+Workshop begins at 10am on April 18 and concludes at 2pm on April 19

+On April 18: Coffee available at 9:30 am, Institute from 10am - 4pm
-April 19: Coffee available at 9:30 am, Institute from 9:30am - 2pm
+On April 19: Coffee available at 9:30 am, Institute from 9:30am - 2pm

 ### Workshop Location
 3rd floor collaboration space, Information Sciences Building, 135 N. Bellefield Ave.